 We know that increasing the rates of active travel could have a significant impact on reducing carbon emissions.
 Over 60% of UK journeys between 1 and 2 miles are made by car, and recent research has shown that if 10% of the UK population were to replace one car trip each day with a journey by cycle, overall transport emissions would decrease by about 10%.
 Better infrastructure is proven to increase rates of active travel and local communities have ideas for improvements in their area, but often lack the technical and policy knowledge to develop their proposals further.

 Building on 25 years of successful campaigning for better cycling in and around Cambridge, Camcycle wants to support more local groups to work for walking and cycling improvements in their neighbourhoods.
-Groups like Milton Cycling Campaign, Ely Cycling Campaign and Hunts Walking & Cycling Group have already told us our support for their work has been invaluable, but demand is growing.
-Your donations to our Zero Carbon Streets campaign have enabled us to employ Josh Grantham, our new Infrastructure Campaigner, who will provide technical advice and campaign support to help local groups achieve the changes they need to help more people choose active travel for everyday journeys.
+Groups like Milton Cycling Campaign, Ely Cycling Campaign and Hunts Walking & Cycling Group have already told us our support for their work has been invaluable, and demand is growing.
+Generous donations to our Zero Carbon Streets campaign have enabled us to employ Josh Grantham, our new Infrastructure Campaigner, who provides technical advice and campaign support to help local groups achieve the changes they need to help more people choose active travel for everyday journeys.
 Please continue to support this campaign with your time, money and ideas so we can increase our impact across the region.

 Together with communities across the county, let’s create a vision of an inspiring zero-carbon future and show decision-makers the important role that cycling and walking can have in tackling the climate crisis.